hercychang/prep-step-1/README.md

 # Introduction

-Welcome to the App Academy Prep Program.

-This course will teach you to use the Ruby programming language to solve problems.
-By the end of the course, you'll have an intermediate understanding of Ruby, you'll be able to solve complex problems, and you'll be exceptionally prepared to apply to App Academy.

-As you proceed through the course, please code alongside our examples.
-In the section below, we'll introduce you to [Repl.it](https://repl.it/languages/ruby), which we encourage you to use to start coding right away.
+<iframe src="https://player.vimeo.com/video/194104144?rel=0&autoplay=1" width="100%" height="400px" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="line-height: 1.6em;" rel="line-height: 1.6em;"></iframe>

+Hello and thank you for applying to App Academy!
+We're excited to help you begin your journey as web developer.

+Before we get started coding, let's take a moment to talk about the application process.
+This course is designed to teach you everything you need to know to get into App Academy.
+Our course is divided into two steps, and an assessment concludes both.
+You must complete both steps and pass both assessments to be considered for admission to App Academy.

+When you first filled out the application on our website, we emailed you a number of different links.
+One of those links is to this curriculum.
+Another is an invitation to our Slack channel, which is a chatroom you can visit if you have questions or need help from App Academy TA's.
+The third link is to the online assessment, so whenever you're feeling prepared, you can follow that third link and take the step one assessment online.

+Our curriculum is filled with readings, videos, quizzes, and exercises.
+I highly recommend taking notes during the readings and videos.
+Write code that's unfamiliar, new methods, and a summary of each of those readings and videos.
+These notes will help tremendously when you start coding.

+Also be sure to type out the code for any examples in the Rep.it shell (introduced below!).
 Only reading code is not enough to become a great programmer.
 Typing the code will increase your comprehension, and mistakes will reveal weaknesses in your understanding and improve your debugging.
 Bugs are software's best teachers, so please don't copy and paste.
 There's no better way to learn to code than to code!

-The problem sets are modeled on the questions you'll receive when you apply to App Academy.
-Don't be discouraged if they're difficult.
-Problem solving in a programming language is different than understanding a programming language.
-Luckily you'll get plenty of practice!

-All problem sets feature solutions and video walkthroughs.
-Redo any questions where you made a mistake.
-Ensure you understand the underlying concepts and note how we style and format our code.
-Proper style makes code more readable and prevents bugs.
-Your final solutions should look like ours.

-See you in class!
+When you take the quizzes, keep in mind that they're in no way attached to your application.
+They're not graded.
+Don't fear not knowing the answer to a question on a quiz, and if you don't know the answer to a quiz, click the explanation button.

+The most important part of this curriculum by far is the exercises.
+Do all the exercises and view our solutions after you finish.
+When you're done coding a solution, look at how we would solve it.
+By reading our solutions, you'll pick up a number of tricks and shortcuts as well as best Ruby practices.

+When you've finished our curriculum, you should take the practice assessment several times so you feel prepared and know what to expect for the real assessment.
+We've given you six, so take as many as you need.

+If you get stuck or need help, please visit our Slack channel, and reach out to your peers as well as App Academy TA's.
+We'd love to help you!

+Good luck, future devs.
+Looking forward to working with you at App Academy!

 <!-- JumpStart's curriculum is split into two tracks: *the beginner track* and *the intermediate track*.
 You **must complete both tracks** to be eligible for admission to App Academy.
 Each track will take about 24 hours of work to complete.
 You have 3 options for completing these tracks: